PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

     This means that signs with complex movements like `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_ and `EVERY_YEAR <https://www.signingsavvy.com/sign/EVERY+YEAR>`_ require at least two movement modules, including a perceptual shape and a joint-specific movement.

     The number of modules needed to describe a movement may also depend on your choices in terms of :ref:`movement characteristics<movement_chars>` (e.g., how repetitions are coded).

-Note that in SLP-AA, we do not require users to classify movements into the traditional categories of ‘path’ / ‘major’ / ‘primary’ vs. ‘local’ / ‘minor’ / ‘secondary’ movements.
-Instead, we have classifications for 1) “perceptual shape movements” (e.g., straight, circle, arc), “joint-specific movements” (e.g., twisting, closing), and “handshape changes” (e.g., fingerspelling).
-As Napoli et al. (2011: 19) point out, “the actual distinction between primary and secondary movement is not uncontroversial and is far from simple.”
-For example, while wrist movements are typically considered local movements according to articulatory definitions of path and local movement categories (e.g., Brentari, 1998), some of them have been categorized as path movements (van der Kooij, 2002: 229; Sehyr et al., 2021: 269).
-Furthermore, forcing the choice between path and local movements at the level of phonetic transcription could mask empirical phenomena such as proximalization and distalization (Brentari, 1998), in which both path and local movements can be articulated by non-canonical joints.

-In response to these issues, our system allows any movement in which the hand or arm draws a perceptual shape in space to be classified as perceptual movement, with optional manual specifications of the exact (combination of) joints executing the movement under a separate “joint activity” section.
-For example, the sign `NORTH <https://asl-lex.org/visualization/?sign=north>`_ is canonically signed as a straight perceptual movement that is articulated at the shoulder.
-A distalized version of this sign might be produced with an "un-nodding" wrist movement.
-In such a case, one could code this either as a joint-specific wrist-nod movement OR one could preserve the 'phonological intention' of the perceptual straight movement and simply add the fact that it is articulated with wrist flexion in the :ref:`joint activity<joint_activity_entry>` section.

-Traditional local movements (relating to particular joints) defined in the literature are listed under the joint-specific movement section, with the associated joint activities optionally auto-filled (e.g., the joint-specific movement of “closing” can auto-fill to flexion of finger joints in the “joint activity” section).

-Note that after the movement type selections have been made, there are separate additional sections for coding the :ref:`joint activity<joint_activity_entry>` and the :ref:`movement characteristics<movement_chars>`.

 .. _perceptual_shape_entry: